 - Avoid foods that worsen diarrhea: These include milk, sugar, fried foods, spicy foods and caffeinated beverages.
 You can add them back into your diet gradually after a few days.

 - Include BRAT foods: Including bananas and rice as part of a balanced diet may help firm up loose stools.
-Bananas can also help replenish potassium lost in vomiting and diarrhea.
+Bananas can also help replenish potassium lost during sickness.